-Story Archaeology is changeing and expanding.
-Conversations on all aspects of mythology will be continuing.
-I will be inviting people with fascinating insights into stories in their own landscapes, here in Ireland and beyond to join me and share ideas, interpretations and some occasional mysteries.
+Through the ‘Stories in the Landscape’ conversations I will be inviting people with fascinating insights into stories in their own landscapes, here in Ireland and beyond, to join me and share ideas, interpretations and some occasional mysteries.

 Stories in the Landscape 1: A Conversation with Daniel Curley

-Daniel is an archaeologist and th manager of the Raathcroghan Visitor Centre in Tulsk.
-Join us as we explore this very special part of the Roscommon landscape, its close connection with the Tain Bo Táin Bó Cúailnge ansd so much more.
+Daniel is an archaeologist and th manager of the Rathcroghan Visitor Centre in Tulsk.
+Join us as we explore this very special part of the Roscommon landscape, its close connection with the Tain Bo Táin Bó Cúailnge and so much more.

 - Listen to the podcast: A Conversation with Daniel Curley